ycrc/ycrc.github.io/snippets/LLMruninteractive.md

     ###inside the notebook
     ####import necessary python functions
+    ###this will vary depending on the model being used.
+Refer to the huggingface website use this model button for explicit instructions for a model.
     from transformers import pipeline, AutoModelForCausalLLM, AutoTokenizer

     ###set tokenizer and model to download LLM, can replace distilgpt2 with preferred model